Im10Anish/shape-ui/README.md

 ✅ **Storybook deploys when:**

-- A version tag is pushed (e.g., `v1.2.3`)
-- Semantic-release creates a new version
+- Code is merged to master AND semantic-release creates a new version
 - Manual trigger via GitHub Actions

 ❌ **Storybook does NOT deploy when:**

 - Pull requests are opened/updated
 - Code is pushed to feature branches
-- Code is merged to master (without semantic-release)
+- Code is merged to master but no new version is needed

 ### Manual Deployment